jh1236/handball-site/docs/ref.md

     - If present, represents the notes the umpire left for team one
 - notesTeamTwo: str (Optional)
     - If present, represents the notes the umpire left for team two
+- markedForReview: bool (Optional)
+    - If the game needs to be reviewed by a supervisor

 #### Return Structure